ocore-framework/OCore/src/Samples/OCore.Samples.Tables/README.md

 ## Services

 - Customer
-    - New table - Hihi, these are similar to check in/check out for the waiter
+    * New table -> Table - Hihi, these are similar to check in/check out for the waiter
-        - Can be placed : Table
-        - Cannot be placed : It is full
+        - Fails with : Restaurant is full
-    - Adieu
+    * Adieu
-    - Fails with
-        - It is full
 - Waiter
     - Check in
     - Check out